steidani/s2s-ai-challenge-kit-eth-ubern/README.md

 ## Join the challenge

 ### 1. The simplest way to join the S2S AI Challenge is forking this renku project.
-Ensure you do not fork the gitlab repository, but the renku project.
+Ensure that you do not fork the gitlab repository, but the renku project.

 Fork this template renku project from https://renkulab.io/projects/aaron.spring/s2s-ai-challenge-template/settings.